Extinction behaviour for competing continuous-state population dynamics: Criteria for the extinction behaviour

 \section{Criteria for the extinction behaviour}

-In this section we establish some preliminary results for Theorem \ref{t0.1}.
-In the following let $(x_t,y_t)_{t\ge0}$ be a two-dimensional process where $x=(x_t)_{t\ge0}$ and $y=(y_t)_{t\ge0}$ are two nonnegative processes defined up to the minimum of their first times of hitting zero or explosion.
-We assume that $x_0,y_0>0$.
+In this section, we establish some preliminary results for Theorems \ref{t0.01}--\ref{t0.03}.
+In the following, let $((x_t,y_t))_{t\ge0}$ be a generic two-dimensional process where $x=(x_t)_{t\ge0}$ and $y=(y_t)_{t\ge0}$ are two nonnegative processes defined up to the minimum of their first times of hitting zero or explosion.
+We assume that $x_0,y_0>0$ are deterministic, and $t\mapsto x_t$ and $t\mapsto y_t$ are right continuous with left limits.